blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: [`bytes_t`](#bytes-t)

 #### d_bytes_to

 ```c
 int d_bytes_to(d_token_t *item, uint8_t *dst, const int max);
 ```

-writes the byte-representation to the dst.
+Writes the byte-representation to the dst.

-details see d_to_bytes.
+For details, see d_to_bytes.

 arguments:
 ```eval_rst